 Backend integrations make automated customer support more efficient by empowering customers to get exactly what they need, when they need it.
-In other words, they’re the Ultimate self-service tool.
-Here's how they work and why they'll improve both your support's efficiency and your customer experiences.
+In other words, they’re the ultimate self-service tool.
+Here's how they work and why they'll improve both your support efficiency and the quality of customer experiences.

 What are backend integrations?

-Simply put, a backend integration is one program sharing data with another.
+Simply put, a backend integration is the process of one program sharing data with another.

 Have you ever created a return label when you sent back a pair of shoes you ordered online?
 Booked reservations at a restaurant through an app?
 Canceled those reservations when your date fell through?
 Then you’ve relied on support automation and backend integrations to make your life easier.

 Ultimate’s bot helping a customer to process an order return — without any need for agent involvement.

 How do backend integrations work?

 In the case of canceling a reservation, the restaurant uses a backend integration on their website that links to their reservation management system.
 This means can use personal details (like your last name or email address) to instantly pull the data on your reservation and cancel it.

 And the companies enabling you to self-serve this way?
 Imagine how much longer it would have taken to call the restaurant on the phone, have someone go through reservations manually, then enter your information into a system.
 Now imagine how much time it would’ve cost them to do this for every customer trying to book a table that night.
 Instead, they reduced handling times while giving you the chance to get what you needed, when you needed it.
 It’s a win-win situation for everyone.